We know that most inmates have some level of trauma in their background. But what about your correctional officers?

 What can incarceration leaders do to support their staff, and also embrace trauma-informed practices within their facility?

-- Discuss specific aspects of correctional work that create toxic stress,
+- Specific aspects of correctional work that create toxic stress,

-- Describe the individual and systemic impact of stress on the correctional workforce, and
+- The individual and systemic impact of stress on the correctional workforce, and

-- Identify several specific behavioral activities and techniques that can help reduce stress.
+- Several specific behavioral activities and techniques that can help reduce stress.

 Justice Clearinghouse Editors (JCH): Robin, you’re a new presenter for the Justice Clearinghouse.
 Tell us about yourself.